4 Signs You've Made It as The Leader of Your Dog

 4. You have control over your unleashed dog

 Dogs have the right to explore the world at their own pace.
-Freedom is joy.
-Dogs deserve it, and I can’t recommend it enough.
-However, unleashed dogs, especially in distractful environments, are going to challenge your leadership in ways no other occasion will.
+Freedom is joy, dogs deserve it, and I can’t recommend it enough.
+However, unleashed dogs, especially in distracting environments, are going to challenge your leadership in ways no other occasion will.

-Joy is my dog’s friend, known for being unmanageable the moment he realizes he is not attached to his leash.
-He becomes something else; an unresponsive little brat.
-He won’t let the nice lady come close to him, and I must get him when he is not expecting it.
+One of my dog’s friend, Freddie, is known for being unmanageable the moment he realizes he is not attached to his leash.
+He becomes unresponsive and hyperactive.
+He won’t let the nice lady that walks with him come closer and put him on a lead again.
+I usually must help to catch him when he is not expecting it.

-Don’t leave with a sad face, if you don’t meet the criteria of a strong leader.
-First of all, be skeptical of generic advice on the web like this post.
+Don’t leave with a sad face if the above signs are not present in your life.
+You are not a strong leader for your dog but it’s ok.
+First of all, be skeptical of generic advice on the web like in this post.
 You know your dog better then I do.
 Consider factors like age, breed, temperament, or trauma that impact a dog’s responsiveness and cooperation.